DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/17femalefreelancer.md

 > *\*(rising action again) Hmm, but what does the subject want????\**

-I want to be free (from feedback loops), and I want others to be free, too. [^17femalefreelancer_8] Demanding freedom4all seem too naive here.
+I want to be free (from feedback loops), and I want others to be free, too. [^17femalefreelancer_8] Demanding freedom4all seems too naive here.
 The constraints from which any urgency is born requires addressing its demands through its relations to the neighboring factors (such as alienation, agency, self-governance, survival, consumption, power, class) and which, I